monaca-plugins/monaca-plugin-nfc-reader/README-en.md

 }
 ```

 - Id consists of hexadecimal string.
 - Length of id depends on NFC types.
 - In the case of FeliCa, returned id is associated with the `system code` configured for the application.
   - By default, the `system code` is defined to `0003`
-  - To change or define multiple system codes, refer [Definition of system codes](#definition-of-system-codes).
+  - To change the system code, refer [Definition of system codes](#definition-of-system-codes).

 #### failCallback